Yemen's Huthis drop 'tax' threat that jeopardised aid: UN official - France 24

 "The cancellation of the tax is a positive development for sure," he said, noting that other issues that still need to be dealt with relate to "access and bureaucratic impediments".

-But before the talks, the European commissioner for crisis management, Janez Lenarcic, demanded that all parties in the Yemen conflict "uphold international humanitarian law and guarantee safe and unimpeded access to humanitarian organisations."

-Yemen has been driven to the brink of famine during five years of fighting between the Huthis based in Sanaa, and the Saudi-backed government based in the southern city of Aden.
+Yemen has been driven to the brink of famine during five years of fighting between the Huthis and the internationally recognised government which is backed by a Saudi-led military coalition.

 The Brussels meeting heard that, while both sides have made trouble for humanitarian and UN agencies, the Huthi attempts to tax shipments triggered the latest crisis.